github-luciano/CV/CV.md

 * Source code: Not public
 * Technologies: Docker, Nginx, PayloadCMS, NextJS, Redux, MongoDB, TailwindCSS
 * Images: Yes.
+> Note: The images are sourced from design files, not from the live website.

 I have been part of the YouTestPlus team for about 10 months.
 My main task was make a web app that would meet the needs of the company.
 The work I've done includes the following: